Istanbul Basaksehir: Turkey's new football champions with strong Erdogan links | DW | 03.08.2020

 "Despite the debts, fans on social media are still demanding stars," says Fatih Demireli, the German-Turkish editor-in-chief of Socrates magazine.
 "Social media is extremely powerful in Turkey and the clubs are so heavily influenced by it that they bow to the pressure."

-The Big Three finished an embarrassing third (Besiktas), sixth (Galatasaray) and seventh (Fenerbahce) this season, meaning the latter two have missed out on European football entirely.
+The Big Three finished an embarrassing third (Besiktas), sixth (Galatasaray) and seventh (Fenerbahce) this season, with Galatasaray only sneaking into the Europa League because of a ban on on Trabzonspor.

 "It has to stop at some point but I just can't see it," says Demireli.
 "There needs to be change in attitude from the fans and media as well.
 The clubs need to start managing their money correctly and developing their own players, rather than just buying foreign stars.
 But they just aren't smart enough."